Redland Bay

 Redland Bay has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 12 projects that could impact the area.
-Notable ones include Weinam Creek Priority Development Area, Marina Redland Bay, Baya by Villawood Properties, and Southern Thornlands Priority Development Area.
-The following list details those likely most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 13 projects likely affecting this region.
+Notable initiatives include Weinam Creek Priority Development Area, Marina Redland Bay, Baya by Villawood Properties, and Southern Thornlands Priority Development Area.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.